After You're Accepted - Transfer

 We've got athletics, clubs, concerts, karaoke, camping trips, speakers, and plays.
 Or maybe you just want to chill with some friends in their apartment.
 Or ride your bikes to the beach.
 It’s up to you and you’ll find no shortage of options.
 Visit us at csumb.edu/activities.

 Study in the library, enjoy a game of pool in the Student Center or chill out on the quad.
 We’ve got places for you to put your feet up and relax as well as study.
 Our library has all the resources available for your connection needs.
-Before we forget, the Academic & Career Advising Services offices are in the library, too.
+Before we forget, the Center for Advising, Career & Student Success is in the library, too.
 The library is the hub of academic life on campus.
 Our Student Center has a game room, Starbucks, lounge areas, Otter Cross-Cultural Center, intramurals, student clubs and organization info, car pool/ridesharing info, the Otter Cycle Center, and much more!

 College isn’t just an education – it’s an experience.
 And all the things that happen outside the classroom are as important as what happens inside it.
 How you spend your free time.
 What you eat.
 Where you sleep.
 Getting from point A to point B. Cal State Monterey Bay has its own vibe: it’s outdoorsy, energetic, adventurous, caring and connected.
 It’s a small yet very diverse community.
 Some folks are more athletic, some are more artistic, some both, and we all get along really well.
 And we’re all making the most out of life!
 Visit us at csumb.edu/life.